carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub/create-the-first-room.md

     That's not the case at all.
 If you don't set your baseline the right way, the polygon-delimited area of the hotspot may remain clickable even when the character is in front of it; or the other way around, a hotspot that should always be in front of the scene, may be covered by your character, making it unreachable.
 So, **always** set your baseline.

-Our window is in the back of the room and the main character has no way to be placed behind it, so just click the baseline gizmo handler (the square in the middle of the line) and drag it at the very top so that the baseline is "as high as the scene" (or more).
+Our window is in the back of the room and the main character has no way to be placed behind it, so just click the **Baseline** gizmo handler (the square in the middle of the line) and drag it at the very top so that the baseline is "as high as the scene" (or more).
 The character has no way to walk so high.

 !!! info
     You can set the baseline even to negative values.
 This is what Popochiu automatically does when you name your prop `Background` or `bg`, to make sure your background is always at the very back of the scene.
 Keep this in mind too, if you change the baseline of other elements programmatically (via a script).